medimarket.com logo

 Lymphedema: 6 Things You Need to Know

-Lymphedema affects thousands of people in our country today.
-Most of them do not receive proper treatment, nor are they informed about what causes their condition, whether it can be cured, or what they must do in their own interest.
-Here is a brief summary of the most important facts.
+Lymphedema affects many thousands of people in our country today.
+Most do not receive adequate treatment and are not even informed about what causes their condition, whether it can be eliminated, or what they need to do for their own sake.
+Below I briefly summarize the most important facts.

 1. What is lymphedema?

-Lymphedema is mainly swelling that appears on the limbs.
-Its cause is the accumulation of lymph (fluid) in the space between cells.
+Lymphedema is primarily swelling that appears on the limbs.
+The cause is an accumulation of lymph (fluid) in the spaces between the cells.

-Initially, the swelling is mild.
-To the touch, it feels like yeast dough.
-If you press it with your finger, it retains the imprint, leaving a small pit that doesn't even out for minutes.
-By morning, it decreases or almost completely disappears because when lying down, the fluid “flows” to an area where your lymphatic system is intact and is absorbed.
+At first the swelling is mild.
+To the touch it feels like bread dough.
+If you press it with your finger, it keeps the indentation for a while — a small pit remains and does not smooth out for minutes.
+It decreases or almost disappears by morning, because when you lie down the fluid "flows" to an area where your lymphatic system is intact and is reabsorbed.

-If left untreated, your condition will worsen.
-The swelling grows, you experience a tight, aching pain.
-Your skin cracks and straw-yellow lymph oozes out.
-Proteins deposit between cells, the edematous area hardens and can no longer be indented with your finger.
-The skin begins to flake, wart-like growths appear, and the area discolors reddish-purple.
+If you leave it untreated, your condition will worsen.
+The swelling increases, you develop a tense pain.
+Your skin may crack and straw-colored lymph fluid can leak from it.
+Proteins deposit between the cells, the edematous area hardens so you can no longer press it in with your finger.
+The skin begins to flake, wart-like growths may appear, and it becomes reddish-purple in color.

 2. How does lymphedema develop?